 But when the customer steps out of the car, they might notice that the parking lot is grimy with years-old gum, or that the area near the dumpster has a heavy stench that just won’t go away.
 All these areas that are attached to or near your property can impact how a customer perceives the professional appeal of your business.

-That’s why a good power wash from a reputable company is essential to your business.
-Power washes are routine maintenance for successful businesses that have a reputation to uphold.
+That’s why a proper cleaning from a reputable company is essential to your business.
+Power washing is routine maintenance for successful businesses that have a reputation to uphold.

-As a Dallas-based business, we want to do our part in helping other businesses thrive with our outdoor power washing services.
+As a Dallas-based business, we want to do our part in helping other businesses thrive by keeping exteriors looking their best and contributing to their longevity.

 There is some general confusion about the differences between power washing and pressure washing that we want to help clear up, so you can make an informed decision that’s right for your business presentation.